Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Numerical simulations

 \section{Numerical simulations}

-To demonstrate the efficacy of corrected product formulas and to validate the theoretical results in previous sections, we performed numerical simulations for several non-perturbed systems described in \cref{subsec:nonperturbed} and perturbed systems covered in \cref{subsec:perturbed}.
-In our numerical simulations, we compare the empirical performance of the first-order~(PF1), second-order~(PF2), and fourth-order~(PF4) standard product formulas against their corrected versions, denoted as CPF1, CPF2, and CPF4, respectively.
-For empirical performance, we numerically compute the total simulation error as quantified by the spectral norm of the difference between the exact time-evolution operator $\exp(-\i Ht)$ and its approximation by a (corrected) product formula.
+To demonstrate the efficacy of CPFs and validate the theoretical results in the previous sections, we perform numerical simulations for several perturbed and non-perturbed systems.
+We compare the empirical performance of the order-$k$ standard product formula~(PF$k$) with that of its corrected version~(CPF$k$) for $k\in\{1,2,4,6\}$ by numerically computing the total simulation error, as quantified by the spectral norm of the difference between the exact time-evolution $\exp(-\i Ht)$ and its (corrected) product-formula approximation.

-Our numerical results for non-perturbed and perturbed systems are shown in \cref{fig:nonpert} and \cref{fig:pert}, respectively.
-A key observation about these numerical results is that the theoretical error bounds for CPFs match or exceed the empirical error of corresponding standard product formulas, which is often much better than known theoretical error bounds.
+We consider two settings for the simulations, one with a fixed time step~$\tau$, and the other with a fixed number of steps~$r$.
+The purpose of fixed-$r$ simulations is to illustrate the scaling of the error with the simulation time~$t$ as~$\tau$~varies.
+The results for fixed-$\tau$ and fixed-$r$ simulations are shown in \cref{fig:fixed_tau_simulations} and \cref{fig:fixed_r_simulations}, respectively, with details of other parameters provided in the figure captions.
+These figures present results for first- and second-order product formulas applied to one-dimensional~(1D) perturbed and non-perturbed systems.
+In \cref{app:extended_simulations}, we cover the results for the 2D versions of these systems, higher-order formulas, and additional simulations over a broader parameter range to further demonstrate the generality of the improvements achieved by~CPFs.
+Code for reproducing our simulations is available~in~\cite{codes}.

+An important note for the fixed-$r$ simulations in \cref{fig:fixed_r_simulations} is that, with $r$ fixed, increasing $t$ moves the simulation toward a larger time step $\tau=t/r$, where the errors of different product formulas (and their corrected versions) naturally become closer.
+To see this, consider the error estimates $E_1 \propto r\tau^2$ and $E_2\propto r\tau^3$ of standard PF1 and PF2, respectively, after~$r$ steps.
+Then $E_2/E_1\propto \tau$, so when~$\tau$ gets larger and closer to~1, the errors become less separated.
+In practice, if the goal were to simulate for longer times, one would increase~$r$.
+The empirical errors also exhibit similar behavior at longer times.
+For the same reason, the errors of corrected and standard product formulas can also get closer at longer times.
+The fixed-$\tau$ simulations in \cref{fig:fixed_tau_simulations} show a better separation of errors at longer times, especially for perturbed systems.